-If this all makes sense to you, you’ll probably realise that there is an obvious answer to this problem.
+If this all makes sense to you, you’ll probably realize that there is an obvious answer to this problem.
 Eat more alkaline foods!

 There is one way to do this that stands out above all else and that is drinking vegetable juice.
 It’s hard to eat a lot of vegetables, it takes a long time.
 No one wants to spend hours chewing through 10 carrots and a couple of cucumbers each day, but thankfully you don’t have to.

-By removing the fibre you can get around 90-95% of the alkalinity of the vegetable by simply drinking the juice.
-This makes it much more convenient, since it wouldn’t be that hard to get through a litre of vegetable juice per day (containing around 10 carrots, 2 cucumbers and 2 whole celeries.)
+By removing the fiber you can get around 90-95% of the alkalinity of the vegetable by simply drinking the juice.
+This makes it much more convenient, since it wouldn’t be that hard to get through a liter of vegetable juice per day (containing around 10 carrots, 2 cucumbers, and 2 whole celery).

-With vegetable juices you can quickly maximise the amount of alkalising vegetables you get into your body and shift your blood back to it’s natural healthy state.
+With vegetable juices you can quickly maximize the amount of alkalizing vegetables you get into your body and shift your blood back to it’s natural healthy state.

-It should go without saying though, that minimising your intake of acidifying foods should also be a priority.
+It should go without saying though, that minimizing your intake of acidifying foods should also be a priority.
 This means swapping dairy for almond milk, for example.
-Swapping meat for beans, seeds and legumes and swapping grains for root vegetables wherever possible.
+Swapping meat for beans, seeds, and legumes and swapping grains for root vegetables wherever possible.